Resources per sea area

 Download as image (PNG)

-Distribution of undiscovered liquids (green) and gas (red) in the various sea areas, with range of uncertainty (Source: Norwegian Petroleum Directorate)
+Distribution of undiscovered liquids (green) and gas (red) in the various sea areas, with range of uncertainty (Source: Norwegian Offshore Directorate)

 North Sea

-The North Sea is the powerhouse of the Norwegian petroleum activities, with 70 producing fields at year-end.
-One new field came on stream in 2022: Nova.
-Production also started from the redeveloped field Hod and from phase 2 of the Johan Sverdrup field development.
-Two fields ceased production, Knarr and Veslefrikk.
-Four new discoveries were made in 2022.
+The North Sea is the powerhouse of the Norwegian petroleum activities, with 69 producing fields at year-end.
+In 2024, two new fields came on stream: Tyrving and Hanz, and eleven new discoveries were made in the North Sea.

 Oil and condensate are listed in million standard cubic metres (Sm³).
 NGL is listed in million tonnes, and gas is listed in billion standard cubic metres.
 The conversion factor for NGL in tonnes to Sm³ is 1.9.
 Total oil equivalents are loisted in million Sm³ o.e., 1000 Sm³ gas = 1 Sm³ o.e.